Sue: Ooh, we like Peter Grimwade, don’t we?

-Turlough looks through Peri’s belongings and he pulls out a Trion artefact.
+Turlough looks through Peri’s belongings and he pulls out a Trion artifact.

-Sue: Turlough’s thinking to himself, “Jesus Christ!
+Sue: Turlough’s thinking to himself, “Jesus!
 What is she planning to do with this?”

 Sue: ****ing hell!

-Turlough tries – and fails – to hide the object from the Doctor.
+Turlough tries – and fails – to hide this object from the Doctor.

 Sue: Will we finally learn about Turlough’s past in this story?
 I hope it’s good.
 They’ve dragged it out longer than Lost.

 Sue: Right, so she’s been sexually abused by her stepfather.
-Is that for kids?
+Is this for kids?
 Is it?

 Kamelion transforms himself into Howard the sex-pest.
 But as the episode concludes he suddenly transforms into…